-I’m so excited to have just returned from Puerto Rico where I was life coaching at a dance retreat
+I’m so excited to have just returned from Puerto Rico where I was the resident Confidence Coach at a dance retreat

 One of the challenges that I set to the group was to be mindful and to create focus on gratitude.
 To make it more fun, we used these sticky notes to give a ‘high five’ to each other for things that we were grateful for.